This subwoofer port calculator will help you determine the length of the port you should use in your ported subwoofer enclosure.

 In this case, the box’s volume will be increased and this may lead to chuffing/port noise especially if you make the port area smaller than recommended.

-An important consideration if you tune high is o ensure that you run a subsonic filter because this will take out under tuning frequency if you tune high and run a lot of power.
-Otherwise, the subwoofer will xmax under tuning when it’s unloaded.
+An important consideration, if you tune high, is to ensure that you run a subsonic filter because this will take out under-tuning frequency if you tune high and run a lot of power.
+Otherwise, the subwoofer will xmax under-tuning when it’s unloaded.

-What will generally happen is that the sub will play above tuning while the port will play at tuning and the sub plays below tuning.
+What will generally happen is that the sub will play above tuning while the port will play at tuning, and the sub will play below tuning.

 Advantages of Calculating The Correct Port Length

 There are many advantages to using ported enclosures over sealed enclosures.
 In general, ported enclosures can have a number of advantages for subwoofers.